jsnyder/elua-escbos/README.md

 This repository contains a PDF of the latest slides used for the presentation as well as code.

+This documentation assumes use of a NUCLEO-F411RE board.
+Others may work, but the steps below assume this board.
+The ws2812 module is implemented for STM32F4 only.
+Other MCUs would require some porting.

 To build the same image used in the presentation prepare a build environment as described in the eLua documenation for [Windows](http://www.eluaproject.net/doc/master/en_building_win.html) or [Linux](http://www.eluaproject.net/doc/master/en_building_unix.html).

 Check the stm32f4-ws2812 branch of elua: